Toutouwai/ProcessFrontendAdminPage/README.md

 The header and footer of the admin theme are not rendered when the page is viewed.

-When a user logged into the "frontend-only" account accesses any other page they are logged out.
+When a user logged into the "frontend-only" account views any other page they are logged out.
 This is for the sake of logged-out users of other roles, so that when they go to log into the PW admin they don't find themselves already logged in as the "frontend-only" user.

 ## Taking the concept further